Ru-Pirie/university-notes/README.md

 # Universiy Notes
-This is used to store my uni notes from lectures and any other uni work
+This is used to store my uni notes from lectures and any other uni work.v